Climate Risk ReportMarch 2026

 AEP (Annual Exceedance Probability)

-The probability that a flood of a given magnitude or higher will occur in any one year.
+The probability that a flood of a given magnitude or higher will occur in any one year, expressed as a percentage.

-💡 A 1% AEP means there is a 1 in 100 chance of this flood happening this year.
+💡 A 1% AEP means there is a 1 in 100 chance of this flood level being reached or exceeded in any given year.
+It does not mean it only happens once every 100 years.

-💡 A worst-case scenario where global greenhouse gas emissions continue to rise throughout the 21st century.
+A high-emissions climate scenario used by the IPCC representing continued growth in greenhouse gas emissions throughout the 21st century.

 Understanding Our Risk Matrix

-Our risk score combines the likelihood of a hazard occurring with the potential severity of its impact on the property.
+Our risk score combines the likelihood of a climate hazard occurring with the potential severity of its impact on the property.
+Scores range from 0 (no risk) to 100 (extreme risk).
+The overall assessment considers flood, bushfire, heat, and coastal erosion risks weighted by their relative impact on property value and safety.

 Medium Risk